 DNA polymerase is a specific class of enzyme found in all living organisms.
-Its main purpose is to replicate DNA.
+Its main purpose is to replicate DNA and to help in the repair and maintenance of DNA.
 The enzyme is critical to the transmission of genetic information from generation to generation.

 Illustration of DNA polymerase introducing a new nucleotide into newly synthesised strand of DNA.
 Credit: Stephen Nakazawar Hewitt, dnaillustrated.com